-Peter A. Dea
+Peter A. Dea Key Skills, Attributes and Qualifications:

-- · Co-Founder and Executive Chairman of Confluence Resources LP, since the company's inception in September 2016 - Co-Founder, President and CEO of Cirque Resources LP since its inception in May 2007 - President, CEO and Director of Western Gas Resources, Inc. from 2001 through their merger with Anadarko Petroleum Corporation in 2006 - CEO and Chairman of the Board of Barrett Resources Corporation from 1999 and 2000, respectively, until its sale in 2001 to Williams Companies
+- Co-Founder and Executive Chairman of Confluence Resources LP, since the company's inception in September 2016 - Co-Founder, President and CEO of Cirque Resources LP since its inception in May 2007 - \ President, CEO and Director of Western Gas Resources, Inc. from 2001 through their merger with Anadarko Petroleum Corporation in 2006 - CEO from 1999 and Chairman of the Board from 2000 of Barrett Resources Corporation until its sale in 2001 to Williams Companies